clubanderson/labeler/README.md

 ```
     git clone https://github.com/clubanderson/labeler
     cd labeler
-    go build labeler.go labeler-helpers.go labeler-bp-creator.go labeler-piped.go labeler-kube-helpers.go labeler-remote-deploy.go
+    go build labeler.go labeler-helpers.go labeler-bp-creator.go labeler-piped.go labeler-kube-helpers.go labeler-remote-deploy.go labeler-ocm-creator.go
     sudo cp labeler /usr/local/bin # if you want to use labeler from your path
 ```
   - then -
 ```
-    alias kl="labeler kubectl"
+    alias k="labeler kubectl"
-    alias hl="labeler helm"
+    alias h="labeler helm"
 ```
   - optional - edit your rc file (./zshrc) (or just run these commands on your local shell)
 ```
-    alias kl='labeler kubectl'  # you could also replace 'kubectl' (looking into this)
+    alias k='labeler kubectl'  # you could also replace 'kubectl' (looking into this)
-    alias hl='labeler helm'     # you could also replace 'helm' (looking into this)
+    alias h='labeler helm'     # you could also replace 'helm' (looking into this)
 ```

 # 1 - Labeler as an alias to kubectl and helm

-run kl as you would an kubectl command with arguments, and labeler will label all applied/created resources, or give output on how to do so:
+run k as you would an kubectl command with arguments, and labeler will label all applied/created resources, or give output on how to do so:

   kubectl

-    kl apply -f examples/kubectl/pass -l app.kubernetes.io/part-of=sample --context=kind-kind --namespace=default --overwrite
+    k apply -f examples/kubectl/pass -l app.kubernetes.io/part-of=sample --context=kind-kind --namespace=default --overwrite

     deployment.apps/my-app-deployment2 unchanged
     service/my-app-service2 unchanged